New public administration: Themes

-NPA provides solutions for achieving these goals, popularly called 4 D's i.e. Decentralisation, Debureaucratisation, Delegation and Democratisation.
+NPA provides solutions for achieving these goals, popularly called the 4 Ds: decentralization, debureaucratization, delegation and democratization.

 Criticism

-Though New Public Administration brought public administration closer to political science, it was criticized as anti-theoretic and anti-management.
+Though new public administration brought public administration closer to political science, it was criticized as anti-theoretic and anti-management.
 Robert T. Golembiewski describes it as radicalism in words and status quo in skills and technologies.
 Further, it must be counted as only a cruel reminder of the gap in the field between aspiration and performance.
 Golembiewski considers it as a temporary and transitional phenomena.
-In other words, we can say that the solutions for achieving the goals and anti-goals were not provided by the NPA scholars explicitly.
-Secondly, how much one should decentralize or delegate or debureaucratize or democratize in order to achieve the goals?
+In other words, the solutions for achieving the goals and anti-goals were not provided by the NPA scholars explicitly.
+Secondly, how much should one decentralize or delegate or debureaucratize or democratize in order to achieve the goals?
 On this front NPA is totally silent.

 As said in A New Synthesis of Public Administration, governments have always been called upon to make difficult decisions, undertake complicated initiatives and face complex problems characteristical of the period.
 This is not in dispute.
-Nonetheless, the current circumstances is to determine what can be handled in the traditional way and what must be done differently.
+Nonetheless, the current circumstances are to determine what can be handled in the traditional way and what must be done differently.

 Governments have always been called upon to face difficult problems.
 Setting priorities and making choices have always been difficult.
-For example, eliminating a sizable deficit is “merely” a difficult problem, although it is hard to believe when one is in the middle of such a heart-wrenching exercise.
+For example, eliminating a sizable deficit is "merely" a difficult problem, although it is hard to believe when one is in the middle of such a heart-wrenching exercise.
 This entails making choices among equally deserving public purposes and making tough decisions about what should be preserved for the future.
 It requires reconciling future needs with what could garner a sufficient degree of public support in the short term to move forward.
 Academic public administration has lagged considerably behind practicing public administration.
-Improved curricula and a refocusing of emphasis upon the policy dynamics of government administration will be important factors in enticing more students to study of public administration.
+Improved curricula and a refocusing of emphasis upon the policy dynamics of government administration will be important factors in enticing more students to the study of Public Administration.
 It is more important to increase the number and improving the geographic spread of universities with public affairs programs, integrating public affairs components into the curricula of other graduate and professional programs, developing many more in-service, mid-career educational programs for public servants, and utilizing existing resources to strengthen public affairs programs.

 The motives behind the promotion of New Public Administration is also in question in the case of Hong Kong.
 As Anthony Cheung argues, officials often employed the rhetoric of New Public Administration to roll back public expenditure and decrease welfare provision in the 1990s.
 Governors at that time used the excuse of administrative efficiency to curtail the power of the bureaucracy.